Twinklin/fridayuser-bot/README.md

-Hello world
+Hello world..!
-This is Twinklin
+This is Twinklin.
 Nice to meet you..
 Wish me Gudluck.. # fridayuser-bot